-Navajo 555 (3) Formation & Foundation of Navajo Thought
+NAV 555 (3) Formation & Foundation of Navajo Thought

-The first four set of elements in the Navajo Creation Stories discusses the first word.
-With it, first thought took place.
-This course will address how thought and speech correlates and further explore what precedes thought and speech, and what occurs with words after they are spoken.
-Cultural theories from various global ethnic communities will be a part of this course work.
+The first four sets of elements in the Navajo Creation Stories discuss the first word.
+With it, the first thought took place.
+This course will address how thought and speech correlate and further explore what precedes thought and speech, and what occurs with words after they are spoken.
+Cultural theories from various global ethnic communities will be a part of this coursework.

-Navajo 571 (3) Navajo Government, Law & Politics
+NAV 571 (3) Navajo Government, Law & Politics